 No. In order to receive a residence permit for studies in Sweden, you must first have paid the tuition fee for your entire first semester.
 Therefore, it is not possible to pay a smaller instalment before arriving to Sweden.

 Due to the financial crisis in my country after the coronavirus outbreak, my family can no longer afford the tuition fee payment.
-Can I keep my place and start in 2021 instead?
+Can I keep my place and start during fall 2021 instead?